 To this point, MDaaS has finished a fairly good job with its diagnostic facilities.
 Thus far, the healthcare startup has supplied diagnostic providers to over 40,000 sufferers in underserved communities.
 It has additionally carried out over 80,000 diagnostics exams throughout cardiology, radiology, neurology, laboratory, and normal well being checks.
 Over 750 clinicians use its referral community, and it has locked partnerships with greater than 500 well being amenities and 10 HMO networks.

-Due to this fact, constructing SentinelX on the infrastructure already put in place serves as a possibility to offer extra customer-centric merchandise for its customers.
-The platform acts as a customized care program the place sufferers pay a one-time payment of N35ok (~$70) and entry a health care provider all 12 months spherical.
+Due to this fact, constructing SentinelX on the infrastructure already put in place serves as a possibility to offer extra customer-centric merchandise for its customers

 In the intervening time, customers can run by a collection of exams starting from 60 or 70 biomarkers to evaluate particular person danger for a variety of illnesses, together with cancers, diabetes, kidney illness, and coronary heart illnesses.
 Scientific and household historical past and demographic knowledge are additionally considered as a part of the great evaluation.
 In the meantime, MDaaS creates a care plan distinctive to clients ought to they’ve well being issues after screening.